ibm-cloud-docs/power-iaas/network-architecture.md

 1. In this depiction, the on-premises data center uses a direct link connection to attach to the transit gateway.

 2. A PER-enabled {{site.data.keyword.powerSys_notm}} workspace can be attached to the same transit gateway, which in turn enables connectivity to the on-premises data center via the incoming direct link that is interconnected through this transit gateway.
+3. You will pay for the Direct Link connection that you use  to connect your on-premises with the transit gateway.
+There is no cost involved for using upto 4 connections on a local transit gateway.
+For more information on transit gateway pricing, see: [Pricing for Power Edge Router](/docs/power-iaas?topic=power-iaas-pricing-virtual-server#pricing-for-power-edge-router).

 ![Connecting on-premises with a PER-enabled workspace](./images/2_PER_Onprem.svg "Connecting on-premises with a PER-enabled workspace"){: caption="Figure 9.
 Connecting on-premise with a PER-enabled {{site.data.keyword.powerSys_notm}}" caption-side="bottom"}